bamless/extlib/README.md

 **ext_map** is the data structure implemented in the most classical way of the bunch.
 `ext_map_new` will return an opaque pointer to a map struct that will have space for storing items of size `entry_sz` (the first argument you pass to it).
-All the other functions take in `void*` pointers to the entries, and for this reason its functions are not type-safe like the one of **ext_vector**.
+All the other functions take in `void*` pointers to the entries, and for this reason its functions are not type-safe like the ones of **ext_vector**.
 As for the flavour of hashtable implemented, it is an open-adressing based one.
 The implementation will keep track of two parallel arrays, one for entries and one for buckets.
 The first one is used